 Unlike the Obama administration, which has counted the Turkish president among his best friends on the world stage, the next U.S. president ought to demand that Turkey cease all support for jihad and restore law and order — or face real consequences.

-Ben Weingarten is the founder & CEO of ChangeUp Media LLC, a media consulting and publication services firm, and a contributor to Conservative Review.
+Ben Weingarten is the founder and CEO of ChangeUp Media LLC, a media consulting and publication services firm, and a contributor to Conservative Review.
 A graduate of Columbia University, he regularly contributes to publications such as City Journal, The Federalist, Newsmax, and PJ Media on national security and defense, economics, and politics.
 You can follow him on Facebook and Twitter.